66th Airmobile Infantry Regiment "Trieste": Recent times

 On 31 May 1991 the Mechanized Brigade "Trieste" was disbanded and the next day most of the units of the brigade, including the 66th Mechanized Infantry Battalion "Valtellina", joined the Motorized Brigade "Friuli", which was renamed on that date Mechanized Brigade "Friuli".
 In 1992 the battalion was deployed for Operation Sicilian Vespers in Sicily.
 On 6 September 1993 the 66th Mechanized Infantry Battalion "Valtellina" lost its autonomy and the next day the battalion entered the reformed 66th Infantry Regiment "Trieste" as I Mechanized Battalion.
 The regiment not only became the custodian of the flag and traditions of the 66th Infantry Regiment "Trieste", but also of the traditions of the "Trieste" brigades and the "Trieste" division.

-From August 1993 to March 1994, the regiment participated in Operation IBIS in Somalia.
+From August 1993 to March 1994, the regiment participated in United Nations Operation in Somalia II in Somalia.
 In the following years the regiment was repeatedly deployed in the Balkans.
 In 2000 the regiment was reorganized as an airmobile infantry unit and renamed 66th Airmobile Infantry Regiment "Trieste".
 In 2004 the regiment was deployed to Nasiriyah in Iraq, where it fought a heavy battle with Iraqi insurgents on 7 and 8 September 2004.
-For its conduct in Iraq the regiment was awarded a Silver Medal of Army Valour.
+For its conduct in Iraq the regiment was awarded a Silver Medal of Army Valor.

 In 2008 the regiment was deployed to Herat Province in Afghanistan as part of Italy's contribution to NATO's International Security Assistance Force.
-During the regiment's stay in Herat its troops repeatedly engaged Taliban forces in combat, for which the regiment was awarded Gold Medal of Army Valour.
+During the regiment's stay in Herat its troops repeatedly engaged Taliban forces in combat, for which the regiment was awarded Gold Medal of Army Valor.

-Current structure
+Organization

-As of 2023 the 66th Airmobile Infantry Regiment "Trieste" consists of:
+As of 2023 the 66th Airmobile Infantry Regiment "Trieste" is organized as follows: